Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 It was different, scary, and in reality, those gains werent _really_ worth it

-No one but me touched it...
+So no one but me touched it...

 until we hired a junior developer straight out of a bootcamp